 5.14 Slice True-Up Adjustment Charge

-5.14.1 BPA shall calculate a Slice True-Up Adjustment Charge annually pursuant to section 2.8.5 of the PRDM.
+5.14.1 BPA shall calculate a Slice True-Up Adjustment Charge annually pursuant to chapter 2.8.5 of the PRDM.

 5.14.2 BPA shall compute interest applicable to the Slice True-Up Adjustment Charge using simple interest computed daily.
 The daily interest rate shall be the Prime Rate (as reported in the Wall Street Journal or successor publication in the first issue of the Fiscal Year in which the Slice True-Up Adjustment Charge is calculated), divided by 365.
 The daily interest rate shall be fixed on the first day of the Fiscal Year in which the applicable Slice True-Up Adjustment Charge is calculated for the time periods specified under section 5.14.3.